blockstack-packages/blockstack-apps/pay-per-idea.md

 - New Github projects can be added at any time.
 - Project requests at the top of the list are the ones being prioritized

+Looking forward to seeing what ideas you come up with!

 ### Apps that require only single player storage and sign in that utlize

 #### To Do List